 They’re called “long-term” goals to remind us to avoid short-sighted missteps.

 Markets are swinging.
-We’re coming off a high in 2021 and into a time of rising interest rates meant to combat rising inflation … and the markets have responded.
+We’re coming off a volatile April full of conflicting data, constant breaking news, and uncertainty … and the markets have responded.
 Some account balances have dropped, which means that some investors’ emotions have been rising, which sets the stage for irrational decision-making.
 Now, more than ever, it’s important to keep an eye on market fundamentals and evaluate conditions based on sound principles rather than making serious decisions based solely on emotion.
 How?

 Here are three rules of thumb for reacting to market swings decisively, not illogically.